Epistimio/orion/CONTRIBUTING.md

 - Extra details about your setup that might help us to reproduce the bug if not included previously

 ### How to propose enhancements
+We're thrilled to hear you found a way to make Oríon better through minor improvements to completely new features!
+Before creating enhancement suggestions, please check that your idea is not already present in the list of issues.
+You might find that you don't need to create one and can just join in the discussion directly and give your opinion!

+When suggesting enhancements, it is a good idea to:
+- A clear and descriptive title for the issue
+- Motivate why this feature is relevant regarding [Oríon's mission](https://github.com/Epistimio/orion).
+- Explain in detail how it would work.
+- Keep the scope as narrow as possible, to make it easier to implement.
+- Add as much details as possible!

 ### How to submit changes
 Short and sweet message, giving an overview of our process (Such as how to make a PR).Refer to the developer documentation in the docs.